-The aim of our study was to study the marginal bone loss in mandibular alveolar ridge and soft tissue atrophy using different brands of tissue level implants and to compare it with the rate of bone loss when using bone level implants.
+Our study aimed to study the marginal bone loss in the mandibular alveolar ridge and soft tissue atrophy using different brands of tissue level implants and to compare it with the rate of bone loss when using bone level implants.

-We used different brands of tissue level implants, and the height of the milled part on the bone varied from 1.6 to 1.8 mm.
+We used different brands of tissue level implants, the height of the milled part on the bone varied from 1.6 to 1.8 mm.
 Biologic width around titanium implants.
 A physiologically formed and stable dimension over time."
-Hermann JS, Busar RK, Higginbottom FL, Cochran DL; Clin Oral Imp Res 2000 "Implant-tissue interfaces following treatment of periimplantitis using guided tissue. "
+Hermann JS, Busar RK, Higginbottom FL, Cochran DL; Clin Oral Imp Res 2000 "Implant-tissue interfaces following treatment of peri-implantitis using guided tissue. "